pnsn/magD/README.md

 ## Client

-An example client repo is at https://github.com/pnsn/magd_client refer to this repo for details
+An example client repo is at https://github.com/pnsn/magd_client refer to this repo for examples

 ## Installation

-### Basemap

-Basemap is the mapping library for matplotlib.
-It needs to be built against geos.

-### OSX

-`brew install geos`

-`brew install proj`

-`pip install obspy`

-`conda install -c anaconda basemap`

-`conda install basemap-data-hires`
+pip install magD

 ## Pofiles
 ### Magnitude thresholds